ecbush/xenoGI/README.rst

 * ``dnaBasedGeneTrees`` specifies what will be used to make gene trees.
 If this is set to True, the method will use DNA based alignments, otherwise it will use protein alignments.

 * ``useGeneRaxToMakeSpeciesTrees``.
 If set to True, xenoGI uses GeneRax in addition to FastTree to make species trees.
 GeneRax produces species-tree-aware gene trees, which are known to be of higher quality than gene trees calculated from gene sequences alone.
 (The cost is that GeneRax is slower).
-Is using GeneRax, then you also need to specify the parameter ``geneRaxPath``.
+If using GeneRax then you also need to specify the parameter ``geneRaxPath``.

 * The DTLOR cost parameters: ``duplicationCost``, ``transferCost``, ``lossCost``, ``originCost``, ``rearrangeCost``.
 The parsimony based reconciliation algorithm finds the minimum cost mapping of a gene tree onto the species tree.
 These parameters specify the costs for each of the DTLOR operations.
 The params.py file included in the example directory contains a set of costs we have found to work reasonably well, however users may potentially want to adjust these.
 The same parameters are used for all reconciliations, with one exception (see next bullet).